2026 travel guide to victoria bc

 • 79.9% average hotel occupancy, with summer peaks over 94%

-• 9.4 million BC Ferries passengers during summer season
+• 9.4 million BC Ferries passengers during the summer season

 • Typical stay: 3 nights, mostly in hotels or short-term rentals